LLNL/quandary/Readme.md

-# Quac - Quantum control for HPC
+# Quac - Quantum control on HPC clusters
 This project implements a parallel-in-time optimization solver for quantum control based on the density matrix formulation.
 The underlying dynamics model open quantum systems, using the Lindblad master equation to evolve the density matrix in time.
 The software library XBraid is used to distribute the simulation time domain onto multiple cores and apply the time-parallel multigrid iterations.

 ## Requirements: